HorizenOfficial/nodetracker/README.md

       * sudo n lts

    #### Update nodetracker
-   NOTE:  for backward compatibility the folder remains 'secnodetracker' even for Super Nodes.
+   NOTE:  for backward compatibility the folder can 'secnodetracker' even for Super Nodes.
+However if you would like to change the folder please see the upgrade section in the installation guide

   1. Change to the secnodetracker folder and update the tracker application.
     This may be '~/zencash/secnodetracker' if the install guides were followed.